 SQL Server stored procedure return value -4

-As -4 is a negative value, it means that the SQL Server might have encountered some error while executing the procedure.
-The -4 return code is used to represent some permission error while execution.
+As -4 is a negative value, it means that the SQL Server might have encountered an error while executing the procedure.
+The -4 return code represents a permission error during execution.
 A simple example could be when the user doesn’t have permission to use a particular table.
-But still, it is been used in a stored procedure.
+But it is still used in a stored procedure.

-Let’s demonstrate this scenario with help of an example.
-And for this, we have created the following stored procedure.
+Let’s demonstrate this scenario with an example.
+We have created the following stored procedure for this.

 CREATE PROC usp_test